CognexKorea/CognexKorea.github.io/_posts/2018-10-30-ViDiCSharpRuntimeDynamicMasking.markdown

 categories: Deep-Learning
 ---

-# How to Implement C# Runtime Dyanamic Masking using ViDi API
 In this post I'd like to introduce how to implement "Runtime Dynamic Masking" using C# API.

 Please click [here](https://cognexcorporation-my.sharepoint.com/:u:/g/personal/alex_choi_cognex_com/EcheH773qtVHr8GLLq3zoBQBl8Og2m_Zb21__OmKBYabTA?e=kcDD28) to download the Visual Studio Solution.